German Immigration as an Entrepreneur or Investor

 As well as this, a residence permit according to § 21 AufentG comes with the perspective of permanently settled status in Germany.
 The self-employed person can obtain a permanent residence permit after just three years and German citizenship after just six years under certain conditions.
 Besides, their spouse and minor children also acquire the right to family reunification once this residence permit has been gained.

 Procedure to Obtain a Residence Permit for Entrepreneurs in Germany

 Since the competent authority subjects the intended self-employed activity to a detailed examination, it is recommended to proceed in the following steps when applying for a residence for the self-employed:

-First of all, the business idea needs to be adapted in order to meet the legal requirements of the German Residence Act.
+- First of all, the business idea needs to be adapted to meet the German Residence Act’s legal requirements.

-In addition to a general company profile, the competent authority usually demands for a business concept, a capital requirement plan and a financing plan.
-Therefore, the business idea needs to be enveloped in a business plan that is as coherent and as detailed as possible.
+- Additional to a general company profile, the competent authority usually demands a business concept, a capital requirement plan and a financing plan.
+Therefore, the business plan needs to be as coherent and detailed as possible.

-Eventually, the company must be founded in the appropriate form (e.g. GmbH as the German equivalent to Ltd).
+- Eventually, the company must be founded appropriately (e.g. GmbH as the German equivalent to Ltd).

-After obtaining a visa and after entering Germany, registration can take place at the local immigration authority.
+- After obtaining a visa and entering Germany, registration can occur at the local immigration authority.

-As a last step, the application for the residence permit pursuant to §21 takes place, at which point all necessary documents in relation to the business must be presented
+- As the last step, the application for the residence permit according to § 21 AufentG takes place, at which point all necessary documents concerning the business must be presented.

 At Schlun & Elseven Rechtsanwälte, our business immigration lawyers have worked with company founders worldwide and are widely experienced in this process.
 Please consult with our team for detailed assistance with applying for the self-employment visa in Germany.